sktime/sktime/docs/source/installation.rst

 Finally you can build the package using the standard command.

-Release versions - troubleshooting on Mac OSX
+Development versions - troubleshooting on Mac OSX
 """""""""""""""""""""""""""""""""""""""""""""

 After installing the release version following the installation steps above and running a ``pytest`` command, some contributors received the error message below: